 Take note that your goals may change as time goes on, therefore be flexible and open to new inspirations.
 Keep challenging yourself with new and revised goals.
 Use goal exploration to keep yourself on track with your targets.

-Quote by Andrew Carnegie: "If you want to be happy, set a goal that commands your thoughts, liberates your energy and inspires your hopes."
+"If you want to be happy, set a goal that commands your thoughts, liberates your energy and inspires your hopes."